 At the end of Sauptika Parva (10th of 18 Paravas of Mahabharata), it is stated that Krishna cursed Ashwatthama to suffer from leprosy and wander on Earth until the end of the Kaliyuga era.

 Ashwatthama was also forced to hand over the precious gemstone (mani) attached to his forehead.
 This jewel made him not afraid of any weapon, disease, or hunger and fearless of gods, giants, demons, and dragons.
 After the jewels were removed, the sticky marks left a wound on his forehead, which gave off unpleasant-smelling blood that would never stop flowing until the end of Kaliyuga.

-It is believed that in Kaliyuga, his name will be Suryakanta.
+Indian Mythology states that in Kaliyuga, his immortal life will have the name, Suryakanta.
 Therefore, Ashwatthama will always look for death, yet he will never die.
 At the end of Kali Yuga, Ashwatthama will meet Sri Kalki, the tenth avatar of Lord Vishnu.

 - A newspaper article spanning over a decade spoke of a retired railway employee.
 During his wanderings in the jungles of Navsari (Gujarat), he had sustained a very tall man of about 12 feet with a head wound.
 He claimed to converse with him and learned that Bheem was much taller and stronger than him.